Aviation Accident Lawyers

 Landing Accidents – occur when a plane is coming in for a landing and something goes wrong and causes the plane to crash.

 - Mid-Air Accidents – occur when a single plane experiences some type of failure and plummets to the ground.

 - Mid-Air Collision Accidents – occur when two or more planes collide while in the air.
 This is most common when one plane is taking off and another plane is landing.

-- Take-off Accidents – occur when a plane either takes off and experiences an immediate system or component failure that causes it to crash back to the ground, or a situation in which a plane is unable to take-off as it speeds on the tarmac, due to a mechanical or system failure that results in an
+- Take-off Accidents – occur when a plane either takes off and experiences an immediate system or component failure that causes it to crash back to the ground, or a situation in which a plane is unable to take-off as it speeds on the tarmac, due to a mechanical or system failure that results in an accident.

 According to the latest statistics, pilot error is the most common cause of an aviation accident, followed closely by mechanical failure.
 In some instances, a mechanical failure will cause a pilot to make an error, which can contribute to the accident.